For customer service, please email [email protected].

 Certainly what we’re best known for is Deadlands, which has now been going strong since 1996.

 Deadlands has appeared as a roleplaying game, a miniatures game, a collectible card game, a collectible disk game, and a comic book.
 The roleplaying game can be found in its original “classic” edition, in the d20 system, and “Reloaded” for our current house system, Savage Worlds.
 It has also been translated into Steve Jackson Games’ popular GURPs system.

 The Current Team

-Pinnacle’s staff is spread out all over the world, from the hills of Pennsylvania to the deserts of Arizona and across the sea to Poland.
-Our warehouse and fulfillment team are located in Knoxville,TN.
+Pinnacle’s staff is spread out all over the world, from the hills of North Carolina to the deserts of Arizona and across the sea to Poland.

 Clint Black started as a freelance writer with Pinnacle over ten years ago, but his activity grew significantly with the advent of Savage Worlds.
 Clint transitioned from a playtester on the original design team to the creator of one of the first settings (Necessary Evil) to one of the contributors to the core rules with the Explorer’s Edition.
 Along the way, he worked on multiple Savage Worlds projects and has served as Pinnacle’s forum administrator and the Rules Answer Man for years.
 Clint would also like to add that it’s “his job to know when Shane isn’t following the rules, but not say anything.” ;)